alloyzeus/az-wall/README.md

 ## Goals

 - Faster iteration.
-- Reduce the area with error potential by removing manual code writting.
+- Automate All The Things!
+Including the coding.
+Reduce the area with error potential by removing manual code writing.
-- One source of truth for the whole system, from the design, servers, APIs, data schema migrations, configurations, client applications.
+- Single source of truth for the whole system.
+The documentations (including charts/visualizations), server applications, APIs/protocols, data schema migrations, configuration schema, client applications/SDKs, are all generated from a single source.
+No more lying documentations.

 ## Working strategy

 - Use existing methodologies, concepts, technologies and their implementations as the starting point.
 Try to avoid introducing new things.
+Existing things are probably proven and familiar.
-- When it's required to introduce a new concept, use the most relevant real-world concept as the base.
-Sometimes, it's better to start of with a completely new concept and then merge it with other concepts later on than bending existing concepts.
+- Sometimes, it's better to start of with a completely new concept and then merge it with other concepts later on than bending existing concepts.
+When it's required to introduce a new concept, use the most relevant real-world concept as the base.
 - Observe the pain points from real-world practice and think the solution for those pains.